return42/sphkerneldoc/linux_src_doc/drivers/mtd/mtdcore_c.rst

 Description
 -----------

-This functions return ECC section information in the OOB area.
-I you want to get all the ECC bytes information, then you should call mtd_ooblayout_ecc(mtd, section++, oobecc) until it returns -ERANGE.
+This function returns ECC section information in the OOB area.
+If you want to get all the ECC bytes information, then you should call mtd_ooblayout_ecc(mtd, section++, oobecc) until it returns -ERANGE.